rlazoti/Bolt/README.md

 You should annotate the action with @Action and define the http method that it can receive.

   @Action(methods = HttpMethod.GET)
-  public Result home(HttpServletRequest request, HttpServletResponse response) {
+  public Result index(HttpServletRequest request, HttpServletResponse response) {
     return ViewHelper.forwardToDefaultView();
   }

 An action can response to more of one http method.

   @Action(methods = { HttpMethod.GET, HttpMethod.POST })